 Skip to contents

 The function implements the Global Testing procedure for testing mean differences between two functional populations.
-Functional data are tested locally and unadjusted and adjusted p-value functions are provided.
-The unadjusted p-value function controls the point-wise error rate.
-The adjusted p-value function controls the interval-wise error rate.
+Functional data are tested globally and a global p-value and a constant adjusted p-value function are provided.
+The adjusted p-value function controls the family-wise error rate weakly.

 Usage